Not all herbal laxatives are the same!

 Use these herbs with caution for those with Spleen or Stomach deficiency Cold as well as those with IBS, ulcerative colitis, and bowel inflammation.

-They can clear Damp-Heat and most are diuretic.
+Cathartic herbs can clear Damp-Heat and most are diuretic.
 Some of the herbs in this category can dispel Phlegm.
-Some are antiparasitic, likely due to their toxic nature.
+Some are anti-parasitic, likely due to their toxic nature.

 Cathartic herbs can help express toxic sores and nodules.
 They were traditionally used for severe constipation, chest edema, ascites, and general fluid retention.